Is it time for the spotlight to fall on the back office?

 Torstone is a leading global provider of cross-asset securities and derivatives post-trade processing technology.
-Torstone’s cloud-based, award-winning Inferno platform is fast, flexible and future-proof.
-It enables global financial firms to reduce their costs, achieve greater control, minimise risk, and drive operational efficiency.
+Torstone’s cloud-based, award-winning platform is fast, flexible and future-proof.
+It enables global financial firms to reduce their total cost of ownership, achieve greater control, minimise risk, and drive operational efficiency.
 Combining many decades of investment banking expertise with in-depth global financial market and technology industry knowledge, Torstone offers agile, secure, scalable, and cost-effective solutions.

 Torstone Technology is headquartered in London, with offices in New York, Toronto, Hong Kong, Singapore, and Tokyo.